yunseo-kim/yunseo-kim.github.io/_posts/en/2024-10-08-schrodinger-equation-and-the-wave-function.md

 > "We compel to assume a definite position."
 > *by Pascual Jordan*

-Until the moment of measurement, the particle exists only in the form of a probability distribution and is not located anywhere specific.
-It is only when the act of measurement is performed that the particle appears at a particular location.
+Until just before measurement, the particle exists only in the form of a probability distribution and is nowhere, and only when the act of measurement is performed does the particle appear at a specific location.
 This interpretation is called the **Copenhagen interpretation**, proposed by Bohr and Heisenberg at the University of Copenhagen.

 > Interestingly, similar to the relationship between Einstein and Schrödinger, Heisenberg was also a student of Bohr.
 {: .prompt-info }